 During this time of Physical Distancing, meeting in person for Education is, unfortunately, mostly aspirational.
-But, Bible Study is continuing virtually over Zoom and the Race and White Privilege Book Discussion group has met virtually and is planning an outdoor discussion.
+But, Bible Study is continuing virtually over Zoom and the Race and White Privilege Book Discussion group has been meeting virtually through the pandemic.

 The New Hempstead Presbyterian Church has Christian Education opportunities for young and old.
 These include lively adult education and discussion groups and Sunday morning classes for children.